How ChatGPT can be developed as a Cybersecurity Tool

 Artificial intelligence such as Chat GPT and machine learning are one of the cutting-edge technologies that financial institutions are implementing to combat cyber threats.
 Believe it or not, there are several benefits to using such technology.

-The Benefits of ChatGPT
+The Benefits of ChatGPT in banking

 According to Robert Boyce, Accenture's global head for cyber resilience services, ChatGPT's potential for automating some of the work involved in cyber defense and the early results of using the AI-powered chatbot in this manner is encouraging.